alacrity-ai/shipwright-survivors/README.md

     - [ ] Introduce Block Rotation

 TODOS:
+  - [ ] Add a second instance of postprocessing layer that is always on passthrough except during sepia after mission.
+  - [ ] On starting mission, little flash sting thing (think megaman).
+Play a tiny tune.
+Then sound effect as the words disperse, then song starts.
   - [ ] Clean up deprecated OpenGL 1 layers, and caches, and canvas manager references.
 Cleanup old lighting layer as well.
     - [ ] Move planets and background rendering to new unifiedgl2 layer.
     - [ ] Cleanup all unused canvases/layers.